 Lynch syndrome is an inherited faulty gene linked with an increased risk of some cancers, including bowel cancer and womb cancer.
 Out of every 100 women who carry this rare gene fault, 40 to 60 will develop womb cancer at some point in their lives.
-But it is important to remember that womb cancers in these women are often picked up at an early stage and so are more likely to be cured.

 You are at a slightly increased risk of getting womb cancer if you have had breast or ovarian cancer in the past.
 This may be because of shared lifestyle or environmental factors.
 For example, the risk of womb cancer in breast cancer survivors is higher in those who are overweight.
 The increase in risk of womb cancer may also be due to treatment for cancer, such as tamoxifen.

 Tamoxifen is a hormone therapy for some types of breast cancer.
 It can increase womb cancer risk, as it is thought to have a similar effect to oestrogen on the womb.
 This is a rare side effect of taking it.

 And the benefits of taking tamoxifen as part of your treatment for breast cancer outweigh the small risk of womb cancer.

 If you are taking tamoxifen, tell your doctor if you have:

 - vaginal bleeding after your periods have stopped

 Hormone replacement therapy (HRT)